-Ketamine is a dissociative drug used for anesthesia as well as for treating major depression and PTSD.
+Ketamine is a dissociative drug used for anesthesia and treating major depression and PTSD.
 There are several ketamine clinics around the state of Rhode Island, including an online ketamine provider called Mind Bloom.

 Many people source ketamine on the black market and take it for recreational purposes too, but this practice is highly illegal.
 If caught in possession of ketamine, you can be sentenced to 30 years in prison or receive fines of up to $100,000.